apache/fury-site/docs/object-serialization/java/index.md

 #### JDK 25 and Later

-On JDK 25 and later, open `java.lang.invoke` to Fory.
-Use `ALL-UNNAMED` when Fory is on the classpath:
+On JDK 25 and later, opening `java.lang.invoke` to Fory core is not required, but is recommended.
+It avoids the current-JDK Unsafe fallback and is required when Unsafe access is disabled or unavailable, including with `--sun-misc-unsafe-memory-access=deny`.
+Use `ALL-UNNAMED` when Fory is on the
+classpath:

 ```bash
 --add-opens=java.base/java.lang.invoke=ALL-UNNAMED